Motor Island Wildlife Management Area

 - Interactive Map: Google Earth || State Lands Interactive Mapper

-Motor Island Wildlife Management Area is a 6-acre island located in the Upper Niagara River off of Grand Island.
+Motor Island Wildlife Management Area (WMA) The primary purposes of the Motor Island WMA is for wildlife management, wildlife habitat management, and wildlife-dependent recreation.
+This is a 6-acre island located in the Upper Niagara River off of Grand Island.
 Currently, there is no public access onto the island.
 It is posted as a restricted area to protect the colonial water birds.
 The only access to the island is during the waterfowl hunting season by permit only.
 There are designated waterfowl hunting blind locations along the shoreline for waterfowl hunting.
 The permit and lottery for blind selection is coordinated by Beaver Island State Park.

 Rules, Regulations & Outdoor Safety

 - Hunting Regulations